 Once you have installed stix2arango, all you need to run is;

-python3 utilities/arango_cti_processor/insert_archive_cve.py \
+python3 utilities/arango_cve_processor/insert_archive_cve.py \

---database cti_knowledge_base_store
+--database blog_demo

-This command will import all CVEs published by the NVD into the graph database (including those since this post was written), ready for querying in the ArangoDB web interface (usually http://127.0.0.1:8529/
+This command will import all CVEs published by the NVD into the graph database (including those since this post was written), ready for querying in the ArangoDB web interface (usually http://127.0.0.1:8529/).

 Analysis